seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 You are not wood, you are not stones, but men;
 And, being men, bearing the will of Caesar,
 It will inflame you, it will make you mad:
-’Tis good you know not that you are his heirs;
+'Tis good you know not that you are his heirs;
 For, if you should, O, what would come of it!

 **Fourth Citizen**
-Read the will; we’ll hear it, Antony;
+Read the will; we'll hear it, Antony;
-You shall read us the will, Caesar’s will.
+You shall read us the will, Caesar's will.

 **ANTONY**
 Will you be patient? will you stay awhile?
-I have o’ershot myself to tell you of it:
+I have o'ershot myself to tell you of it:
 I fear I wrong the honourable men
-Whose daggers have stabb’d Caesar; I do fear it.
+Whose daggers have stabb'd Caesar; I do fear it.

 **Fourth Citizen**
 They were traitors: honourable men!